High-Dimensional Analysis of Bootstrap Ensemble Classifiers: Abstract

 \section{Abstract}

-This supplementary material provides additional information and a detailed theoretical analysis of the Least Squares Support Vector Machine (LSSVM) classifier in the context of bootstrapping.
-The primary aim is to explore the impact of bootstrapping on the performance of LSSVM classifiers through rigorous theoretical lens, utilizing Random Matrix Theory (RMT) to derive asymptotic behaviors and provide deep insights into the model's performance.
+This supplementary material complements the main paper by providing (i) additional theoretical details on the bootstrap Least Squares Support Vector Machine (LSSVM) classifier, and (ii) an extensive review of related work.

-We begin by presenting in Section \ref{sec:problem_setup} the problem formulation, where bootstrapping is applied to a set of training samples, and each subset is used to train an independent LSSVM classifier.
-In Section \ref{sec:theoretical_analysis} we analyze the theoretical properties of this approach, employing Random Matrix Theory to study the distribution of the decision score (Section \ref{sec:distribution_score}), computing its mean (Section \ref{sec:mean_computation}) and variance (Section \ref{sec:variance_computation}) and hereafter the theoretical classification error (Section \ref{sec:classification_error}).
-This analysis provides a clearer understanding of the model's behavior as the number of samples and the number of bootstraps grow.
+On the theoretical side, we revisit in Section~\ref{sec:problem_setup} the bootstrap formulation, where resampled subsets are used to train independent LSSVM classifiers.
+Section~\ref{sec:theoretical_analysis} develops the Random Matrix Theory (RMT) analysis in detail: we study the distribution of the decision score (\ref{sec:distribution_score}), compute its mean and variance (\ref{sec:mean_computation}, \ref{sec:variance_computation}), and derive the asymptotic classification error (\ref{sec:classification_error}).
+Additional interpretations and intuitive explanations are provided in Section~\ref{sec:more_insights}.